-As a part of the redevelopment of the site, the development team subdivided the lot to provide for the development of a new apartment building with approximately 60-65 units of market-rate housing at the corner of Eutaw Place and McMechen Streets.
+As a part of the redevelopment of the site, the development team subdivided the lot to build a new building called The Jordan, with 62 market-rate apartments at the corner of Eutaw Place and McMechen Streets.
 MAC used the proceeds from the sale of the Eutaw Place parcel to provide additional funding to the redevelopment of Memorial Apartments.
-The development of this site, with the preservation of 266 affordable senior units and the new market rate apartments, fulfills the vision of the HUD Choice Neighborhoods to enhancing the development of this intersection by tying Bolton Hill and Eutaw Place together, as a vibrant, mixed-income neighborhood.
+The development of this site, with the preservation of 266 affordable senior apartments at Linden Park and 62 new market-rate apartments at The Jordan, fulfills the vision of the HUD Choice Neighborhoods to enhancing the development of this intersection by tying Bolton Hill and Eutaw Place together, as a vibrant, mixed-income neighborhood.